Python map() Function with EXAMPLES

 Using map() with Tuple

 A tuple is an object in Python that has items separated by commas and enclosed in round brackets.
-In the example, we will take a tuple with string values.
-The function that we will use will convert the values given to uppercase.
+In this example, we will take a tuple with string values.
+The function that we will use will convert the given values to uppercase.

 Example: